Avabjwill/Fox-Browser-Debugging/README.md

 To set up Wi-Fi debugging:

-- Make sure that your android phone and your host computer are connected on the same network then you will be able to debug your app.
+- Make sure that your android device and your host computer are connected on the same network then you will be able to debug your browser.
 - Install **[Android Platform Tools](https://developer.android.com/studio/command-line/adb)(adb)**
 - Open a terminal or Windows command prompt window.
 - Locate the adb tool if it is not automatically prompted.
 On Windows, it is typically located in C:\Users\{user}\AppData\Local\Android\sdk.